 Rent is billed per semester and must be prepaid in advance of each semester.
-The due date for Fall 2019 is July 24, 2019, and the rent deferment due date is October 2, 2019; For the Spring 2020 the rent due date is November 27, 2019, and the rent deferment due date is February 5, 2020.
+For the Spring 2020 semester, the rent due date was November 27, 2019, with the rent deferment due date as February 5, 2020.
 A housing rent deferment for undergraduate residents is a temporary delay of the rent due date to wait for the student’s financial aid money to disburse.
 Students are responsible for payment of their housing balance if financial aid money is not released in time to pay by the Housing rent deferment due date or if there is not enough money to cover all of the student’s university debts.
 For more information on rent deadlines and your student’s housing agreement click here.

 Students are responsible for paying their rent or obtaining a rent deferment prior to the rent due date to avoid any late charges.
 A $125 late charge will apply if the deferment is secured after the rent due date.
 Housing rent deferment is different from a tuition deferment and can only be granted by the student applying online on the Housing Portal or by UF Housing staff.
 For more information, click here.